divekit/divekit-repo-editor/README.md

 > Note: The following describes the target behavior of the version 1.0.0.
 > The current status can be taken from the changelog.

 The divekit-repo-editor allows the subsequent adjustment of individual files over a larger number of repositories.

-The editor has two different functionalities, one is to adjust a file equally in all repositories and the other is to adjust individual files in repositories based on the used domain.
+The editor has two different functionalities, one is to adjust a file equally in all repositories and the other is to adjust individual files in repositories based on a UUID of a student.

 ## Setup & Run